Aliases for GOLGA5 Gene

 GeneCards Summary for GOLGA5 Gene

 GOLGA5 (Golgin A5) is a Protein Coding gene.
 Diseases associated with GOLGA5 include differentiated thyroid carcinoma and oculocerebrorenal syndrome.
+Among its related pathways are Vesicle-mediated transport and Golgi-to-ER retrograde transport.
 GO annotations related to this gene include protein homodimerization activity and Rab GTPase binding.

 UniProtKB/Swiss-Prot for GOLGA5 Gene